Lovakovic/AutoVol/llm_context/project.md

 **Core Objective:** To develop an LLM-powered agent (`AutoVol`) capable of assisting digital forensics analysts in performing RAM dump analysis using the Volatility 3 framework.
 The goal is to create a tool that is both innovative ("impressive") and practically useful, automating parts of the analysis workflow while maintaining transparency and reproducibility.

 **Core Concept:**
 The agent interacts with the user via a Command Line Interface (CLI).
 The user provides a RAM dump file and initial context (e.g., suspicion of malware, type of activity to investigate).
-The agent, orchestrated by LangGraph, then interacts with an LLM (Anthropic Claude 3.5 Sonnet) to:
+The agent, orchestrated by LangGraph, then interacts with an LLM (Gemini 2.5 Pro) to:
 1. Determine the appropriate OS profile for the dump.
 2. Based on the user's context and the results of previous commands, reason about the next logical Volatility 3 plugin to execute.
 3. Formulate the precise Volatility 3 command (plugin name + arguments).